 The Alzheimer’s Society suggests that you do the following when approaching someone with your concerns:

-A dementia diagnosis is usually given after a GP has ruled out all other possible conditions.
-The GP will examine you or your loved one and will run a series of assessments and tests to see whether there’s any other reasons as to why the symptoms might be occurring.
+A dementia diagnosis is usually given after a doctor has ruled out all other possible conditions.
+The doctor will examine you or your loved one and will run a series of assessments and tests to see whether there’s any other reasons as to why the symptoms might be occurring.

 It’s possible that the symptoms could be related to the current medication being taken, deficiencies in vitamins and minerals or a urinary infection.